FARE Clinical Trial Finder

 |Eligible Ages||18 Years - 40 Years|

 Exclusion Criteria:1.
-History of severe anaphylaxis.
-2. Required more than one dose of epinephrine to treat allergic reaction.
-3. Other food allergies excluding peanut and tree nuts.
-4. Patients with gelatin allergy 5.
-Chronic illness other than controlled asthma, mild eczema, allergic rhinitis.
-6. Infections necessitating frequent systemic antibiotics.
+Patients with a history of severe anaphylaxis to peanut and/or tree nuts (hypotension requiring vasopressor support, hypoxia requiring mechanical ventilation, or neurological compromise and/or ICU admission) 2.
+Patients who required more than one dose of epinephrine to treat previous allergic reaction to peanut and/or tree nuts.
+3. Patients with other food allergies (i.e. IgE mediated food restrictions) excluding peanut and tree nuts.
+4. Patients with gelatin allergy.
+5. Patients with chronic illness other than controlled asthma that is mild intermittent, mild- persistent or moderate persistent, mild eczema and allergic rhinitis.
+Exceptions can be made per PI discretion if illness is not expected to affect allergies or treatment.
+6. Recurrent or chronic infections necessitating frequent systemic (including oral) antibiotic administration.
 7. History of chronic immunosuppressive therapies.
-8. History of other chronic diseases, except for atopic conditions.
-9. More than one episode of allergic or non-allergic urticaria within a 2 month span of time, or history consistent with poorly controlled persistent asthma.
-10. Previous participation in a peanut immunotherapy protocol or on aeroallergen immunotherapy maintenance therapy for less than 6 months or who received Omalizumab therapy over the past year.
-11. Women who are pregnant or breast feeding, or planning to get pregnant during the time of the study.
-12. Sexually active female patients who refuse to use contraception for study.
-13. GI conditions including inflammatory bowel disease eosinophilic esophagitis, food protein induced enterocolitis, reflux, constipation, esophageal dysmotility, swallowing dysfunction, delayed gastric emptying syndromes, pill esophagitis or history of aspiration pneumonia within 3 months prior to screening.
-14. History of rheumatologic conditions.
-15. Direct relative with inflammatory bowel disease.
-16. Patients with any form of immunodeficiency.
-17. Patients participating or planning to participate in the next year, or have participated within the prior year in other interventional trials in which investigational drug therapy was administered.
-18. Positive for Hepatitis B, Hepatitis C, and Human Immunodeficiency Virus.
-19. Systemic antibiotic therapy over the past 6 months or systemic corticosteroids therapy over the past 3 months.
-20. Allergic reaction during food challenge at 1 mg peanut protein.
+8. More than two episodes of idiopathic urticaria within a 2 month span of time prior to screening, or history consistent with poorly controlled persistent asthma.
+9. Previous participation in a peanut immunotherapy protocol or on aeroallergen immunotherapy maintenance therapy for less than 6 months or who received Omalizumab therapy over the past year.
+10. Women who are pregnant or breast feeding, or planning to get pregnant during the time of the study.
+11. Sexually active female patients who refuse to use contraception from enrollment through the 4 month DBPCFC study visit 12.
+Patient with GI conditions including inflammatory bowel disease eosinophilic esophagitis, food protein induced enterocolitis, uncontrolled reflux despite medication, uncontrolled chronic constipation despite medication, esophageal dysmotility, swallowing dysfunction, delayed gastric emptying syndromes, pill esophagitis or history of aspiration pneumonia within 3 months prior to screening.
+13. Patient with current or a history of rheumatologic conditions.
+14. Patients who have a direct relative (biologic parent or sibling) with inflammatory bowel disease.
+15. Patients with any form of immunodeficiency.
+16. Patients participating or planning to participate in the next 6 months, or have participated within the prior year in other interventional trials in which investigational drug therapy was administered.
+17. Patients with positive antibody test results for HBV, HCV, or HIV.
+18. Patients who have received systemic antibiotic therapy over the past 6 weeks or systemic corticosteroids therapy for 1 week or more over the past 3 months.
+19. Patients who develop dose limiting symptoms to peanut during a DPBCFC conducted in accordance with PRACTALL guidelines at 1 mg peanut protein.

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.